Sreecharan2027/GenAI-Usecase-agent/README.md

 # 🧠 GenAI Use Case Generator (Cohere RAG)

+The project is deployed using Streamlit Link to access  -- https://genai-usecase-agent-dhwcu7z5h9pd8ofctaavpe.streamlit.app/

 This project is an AI-powered Streamlit app that helps generate tailored **AI/ML/GenAI use cases** for a given company or industry.
 It combines **Cohere's Retrieval-Augmented Generation (RAG)** with **DuckDuckGo Search**, **FAISS**, and **SerpAPI** to build contextual awareness and recommend relevant datasets or tools.